emartech/multi_session_cache_store/README.md

 # MultiSessionCacheStore

+**Notice**: This gem is made obsolete by the [MultiSessionStore](https://github.com/emartech/multi_session_store) gem.
+Absolutely no support or further development will be provided here.

+Please use the [MultiSessionStore](https://github.com/emartech/multi_session_store) gem instead.

 This gem makes your rails application support multi sessions from different tabs in the same browser

 ## Installation